Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code.md

-# Implement the authorization code grant flow
+# Implement login using the Authorization Code flow

-See the instructions given below to understand how to implement OpenID Connect login using the authorization code flow in your application.
+See the instructions given below to implement login with OpenID Connect in your application by using the authorization code flow.
+This method is suitable for confidential clients such as traditional web applications, which use the confidential `client secret` when communicating with Asgardeo.

-The following diagram explains how OpenID Connect login using the authorization code grant works with Asgardeo.
+The following diagram explains how this flow works with Asgardeo:

 <img class="borderless-img" :src="$withBase('/assets/img/guides/applications/oidc/auth_code_flow.png')" alt="Authorization code flow">